neurallayer/Photon.jl/README.md

 ## Usage
-Defining a model couldn't be much simpler and should look familiar if you used Keras in the past:
+Defining a model is straightforward and should look familiar if you used Keras in the past:

 A two layers fully connected network: